Stochastic Navier-Stokes equations for turbulent flows in critical spaces: Maximal -regularity for the turbulent Stokes couple

 the following results hold, where the constants $C_i$ do not depend on $(s,f,g)$: \begin{enumerate}[{\rm(1)}] \item in case $p\in (2, \infty)$, $q\in [2, \infty)$, $\theta\in [0,\frac12)$,

 \item in case $p=q=2$ (and thus $\a=0$),

 \end{enumerate} \end{theorem}

+By either \cite[Proposition 3.10]{AV19_QSEE_1} or \cite[Proposition 3.9]{AV19_QSEE_2}, the above maximal $L^p$-regularity result for \eqref{eq:NS_Tor_linearized} extends to the case of non-trivial initial data provided $u(s)\in L^p_{\F_s}(\O;\Bs^{1+\s-2\frac{1+\a}{p}}_{q,p})$ and the corresponding norm is taken into account in $J_{p,q,\a}$.
+Similarly, by a general perturbation argument, we may allow lower order terms in the differential operators appearing in \eqref{eq:NS_Tor_linearized} by using \cite[Theorem 3.2]{AV21_SMR_torus} provided the coefficients of such lower order terms are sufficiently regular.

-The above result can be seen as an extension of \cite{M02}, where $p=q$ was considered and where the $\R^d$-case was considered.
+Theorem \ref{t:maximal_Stokes_Tord} can be seen as an extension of \cite{M02}, where the $\R^d$-case with $q=p$ was considered; see also Remark \ref{r:Rd_case} below.
 The proof of Theorem \ref{t:maximal_Stokes_Tord} uses similar ideas as in \cite[Section 5]{AV21_SMR_torus} in which we combined perturbation and localization arguments to obtain stochastic maximal regularity for parabolic problems on $\Tor^d$.
 In the present case, additional difficulties arise due the nonlocal nature of the Helmholtz projection $\p$.
-The $\R^d$-case can also be covered with the same method if one imposes the following condition: \begin{remark}[The $\R^d$-case] Theorem \ref{t:maximal_Stokes_Tord} also holds for \eqref{eq:NS_Tor_linearized} with $\Tor^d$ replaced by $\R^d$ if the coefficients become constants as $|x|\to \infty$: There exists progressively measurable maps $\wh{a}^{i,j}:[s,T]\times \O\to \R$, $\wh{b}^{j}_n:[s,T]\times \O\to \R$ such that
+The $\R^d$-case can also be covered with the same method if one imposes the following condition: